Purposeful Living

 In a split second, I made a decision.

 Instead of lashing out in frustration, I decided to laugh.
-I decided to lighten up and take myself less seriously.
 My little boy burst into giggles, and we laughed about the explosion all afternoon.

 As I reflected on the event later in the day, I realized that choosing to laugh was a victory.